learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Development server changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-- The development server has been upgraded to Ubuntu 20.04 (from Ubuntu 14.04).
+- The development server VM has been upgraded to Ubuntu 20.04 (from Ubuntu 14.04).
 LU web developers will need to upgrade their local development servers by following the instructions in `vagrant.rst <https://github.com/learning-unlimited/ESP-Website/blob/main/docs/dev/vagrant.rst#upgrading-your-personal-dev-vm>`_.

 Dependency changes
 ~~~~~~~~~~~~~~~~~~